frozenpandaman/splatnet2statink/README.md

 4. ~~You will then be asked to navigate to a specific URL on Nintendo.com, log in, and follow simple instructions to obtain your `session_token`.
 This token, along with your stat.ink API key and language, will automatically be saved into `config.txt` for you, and a cookie (used to access your SplatNet battle results) will be generated.
 You're now ready to upload battles!~~

 **UPDATE: The authentication process has changed in the 1.1.0 update to the Nintendo Switch Online app.
-Existing, non-expired cookies can still be used to run the script and access the site, but trying to generate a new cookie will now produce the message "Update required."
-We're working on a fix and will update these instructions shortly.**
+Existing, non-expired cookies can still be used to run the script and access the site, but trying to generate a new cookie will now produce the message "Invalid token."
+We're working on a fix ASAP.
+For now, follow the mitmproxy instructions [here](https://github.com/frozenpandaman/splatnet2statink/wiki/mitmproxy-instructions).**

 Have any questions, issues, or suggestions?
 Feel free to message me on [Twitter](https://twitter.com/frozenpandaman) or [Reddit](https://www.reddit.com/user/frozenpandaman).